snadi/GitHubClassroomMgmt/README.md

 ├── token_file.txt              # Your Github access token(You need to create this file)
 ├── update_repos.sh             # Update all repos
 │
-├── assignment1                 # A subdirectory named with an assignment or lab name │   │                           # It's automatically created after running collect_repos.py
+├── assignment1                 # A subdirectory named with an assignment or lab name 			│		│
+│   │                           # It's automatically created after running collect_repos.py
 │   ├── repo1
-│   │   ├── feedback.txt        # Feedback you made
+│   │   ├── feedback.txt        # Feedback you made.
+Could have been generated
+│   │   │                       # with marking scripts you had or added manually
 │   │   └── ...
-│   ├── repo2                   # Student's repository
+│   ├── repo2                   # Student's repository (e.g., labs-GithubUsername)
 │   └── ...
 └── ...                         # Other subdirectories (e.g., labs, assignment2, etc.)
 ```